Klinogicare® Quantum Magnetic Storm

 Super Inductive System (SIS)

-A marketing name for high-intensity systems for pain relief and mobilization.
+Commercial designation for high-intensity systems for pain relief and mobilization.

 Extracorporeal Magnetotransduction Therapy (EMTT)

-Extracorporeal magnetotransduction therapy for recovery after injuries.
+Extracorporeal magnetotransduction therapy for regeneration after injuries.

 Pulsed Electromagnetic Field (PEMF)